dsouflis/rete-next/README-fuzzy.md

 for a set of fuzzy values (e.g. "poor", "mediocre", "excellent").
 Implementations of FuzzyVariable can be added to Rete with the operation addFuzzyVariable.

-Conditions of the form (<ident> fuzzy-var fuzzy-val), where fuzzy-var is a fuzzy variable known to Rete and fuzzy-val is a fuzzy value for that fuzzy variable, are treated specially.
+Conditions of the form (identifier fuzzy-var fuzzy-val), where fuzzy-var is a fuzzy variable known to Rete and fuzzy-val is a fuzzy value for that fuzzy variable, are treated specially.
 They produce a FuzzyTestNode, whose operation will be explained shortly.
-WMEs of the form (<ident> fuzzy-var val), where fuzzy-var is a fuzzy variable known to Rete and val is a number, are treated by the FuzzyTestNode.
+WMEs of the form (identifier fuzzy-var val), where fuzzy-var is a fuzzy variable known to Rete and val is a number, are treated by the FuzzyTestNode.
 Note that if one uses a fuzzy-var in the attribute position in a condition, that will create a normal constant check in the α-network, and WMEs with a symbol value in the value position can be matched as usual.
 The only special case is when both the attribute and the value indicate that the